EeshGupta/Cookin-Quantum/README.md

 For more information/suggestions regarding this project and quantum computing in general, please contact me at my email: eesh.gupta@rutgers.edu

 ## References
-The main architecture of the cookin-quantum framework was built with the help of Don Candela's research paper "Undergraduate computational physics projects on quantum computing" which can be found here: https://www.semanticscholar.org/paper/Undergraduate-computational-physics-projects-on-Candela/a1234106949ad338bf668853ee48199b08b2e4ce
+The main architecture of the cookin-quantum framework was built with the help of Don Candela's research paper ["Undergraduate computational physics projects on quantum computing"](https://www.semanticscholar.org/paper/Undergraduate-computational-physics-projects-on-Candela/a1234106949ad338bf668853ee48199b08b2e4ce) .

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)